Erikszz/ELT-using-DBT-and-GCP/README.md

 Overview
 ========

-This project focused on developing a seamless ELT pipeline using dbt, Apache Airflow, and Metabase on a GCP VM.
-Data was extracted and loaded into BigQuery using Python, with transformations orchestrated through a dbt DAG triggered via Airflow, leveraging Astro Cosmos for efficient dbt-Airflow integration.

-Data transformation within the OLAP environment (Google BigQuery) included filtering uncanceled invoices, validating customer IDs, and adding new columns to improve visualization clarity.
-To enhance query performance, partitioning and clustering were implemented for optimized efficiency.
-Workflow orchestration was managed using Apache Airflow, with Astronomer simplifying deployment.
-Additionally, the Docker Compose file was customized to incorporate Metabase, enabling dynamic data visualization for deeper insights and more informed decision-making.
+This project implements an end-to-end ELT pipeline using dbt, Apache Airflow, and Metabase on a GCP VM, with Astro Cosmos facilitating seamless dbt-Airflow integration.
+Raw retail data is extracted, load, cleaned, and transformed in BigQuery, where filtering removes invalid records, new features like total transaction values, country code, date, and time-based categorizations are created, and performance is optimized through partitioning and clustering.
+Workflow orchestration is managed by Apache Airflow, with Astronomer simplifying deployment, while all components—including Airflow, dbt, and Metabase—run within Docker containers for a scalable and reproducible environment.
+Metabase provides interactive data visualization, enabling deeper insights into customer transactions, while Docker Compose ensures smooth containerized execution across the entire pipeline.

 Project Contents
 ================